-Improving the lives of vulnerable children: Implications of Horizons research among orphans and other children affected by AIDS
+Improving the lives of vulnerable children: Implications of Horizons research among orphans and other children affected by AIDS (PDF)

 Schenk,Katie D.; Michaelis,Annie P.; Nelson Sapiano,Tobey; Brown,Lisanne; Weiss,Ellen